mlesnoff/Jchemo.jl/README.md

 Xptest = transf(model, Xtest)
 ```

-Note that a more direct syntax to define `model` is:
+Note that a more direct syntax to define `model` is

 ```julia
 model = pip(snv(), savgol(npoint = 5, deriv = 1, degree = 2), detrend_pol())